ethanmsl/Support-CLI/README.md

 1. Clone repo into specific folder: `git clone git@github.com:ethanmsl/CLI-Starter.git ~/.config`
 2. Remove any `.zsh*` files from your `~` directory.
 Check there are none: `ls ~/.zsh*`
 3. Symlink the zsh file that will say to look in that folder: `ln -s ~/.config/zsh/.zshenv ~/.zshenv`
-4. Remove some junk made in the earlier process: `rm ~/.zshprofile`

 ___________________________